SivanMehta/shadow-game/README.md

 ## Todo

+- [x] Setup a level with one light
+- [x] Setup a level with 2-3 lights
+- [x] Finish shaders for 1 level
 - [ ] Add a way to win
-- [ ] Setup a level with one light
-- [ ] Setup a level with 2-3 lights
 - [ ] Setup a way to navigate levels

 ## References